frozenpandaman/splatnet2statink/README.md

 The `-M` flag runs the script in realtime monitoring mode, uploading new battle results as you play games.

-The `-s` flag suppresses uploading the scoreboard result image. (stat.ink does not support blacking out other players' names at this time.)
+The `-s` flag suppresses uploading the scoreboard result image.

 The `-i` flag allows users to specify the path to a results JSON file to be used as input.
 Without this, the file is pulled from [https://app.splatoon2.nintendo.net/api/results](https://app.splatoon2.nintendo.net/api/results), given a valid cookie.